syncfusion-content/maui-docs/MAUI/TreeView/getting-started.md

 You can create a tree view by binding the `ItemsSource` to a hierarchical data source.
 To create a tree view using data binding, set a hierarchical collection to the `ItemsSource` property.
 Then in the `ItemTemplate` and `ExpanderTemplate`, set the child items collection to the `ItemsSource` property.

 >**Important**
-`ItemsSource` is an alternative mechanism to Nodes for putting content into the TreeView control.
-You cannot set both `ItemsSource` and `Nodes` at the same time.
-When you use `ItemsSource`, nodes created for you internally, but you cannot access them from the `Nodes` property.

 {% tabs %}
 {% highlight xaml hl_lines="11" %}